MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 }
 ```

-When you run the code ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=542bca0402771da40176bdc373d5bc21)), you should see the loop of the sequence:
+When you run the code ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=542bca0402771da40176bdc373d5bc21)), you should see a loop of the sequence:
 ```
 amber id: 1
 mike id: 2